+35725368683

 Under Cyprus law, when it comes to divorce and the division of matrimonial property, specific rules apply:

 • The spouses are independent when it comes to property.
-They will not have to part with personal assets because of divorce.
+They will not have to part with their personal assets due to divorce.

 • Under Article 14 of the Law, if one spouse’s property increases during marriage or upon expectation of marriage, the other spouse is entitled to a share.
 This share is one-third unless a larger or smaller share is proved.
 The spouse who alleges a smaller or larger share must prove it.